8.3 C

 Krut

-Though the interface of Krut doesn’t look nice, it’s one of the lightest Linux screen recorders available in the market.
+Though Krut’s interface doesn’t look nice, it’s one of the lightest Linux screen recorders available on the market.
 This Linux screen capture software is developed with Java, and that’s why it is portable and simple to use on other systems.
 You can do all the tasks that a full-fledged Linux screen recorder should do without any hassle.

 Green Recorder for Ubuntu Linux